 As it happens, a winter in the Norwegian city of Bergen may not be as cold as you think.
 The Gulf Stream keeps the picturesque, seaside setting relatively warm, and the surrounding mountains offer some protection from those fierce, icy winds.
 This combination means you can find yourself scores of degrees Celsius warmer than the inhabitants of the capital, Oslo (despite being roughly the same latitude).
 That’s Bergen one, Oslo nil.
 What else?
 Well, it might just be the most charming little city in the world.
 The colourful, traditional buildings which flank the harbour make for a beautiful centre-point, with snow-capped mountains or the stretching North Sea serving as a backdrop.
 Lovely.
 Another point for Bergen.
 There is, however, a saying in Norway: ‘In Bergen it only rain twice a year.
 July through to January and February to June.’

 Let’s get all of the bad stuff out of the way and be done with it.
 Yes, it rains.
 A lot.
 You’ll fall over if you don’t have the proper footwear, you’ll freeze if you don’t have the right clothes, and most importantly, a beer can set you back ten of your finest British pounds.
 But Bergen remains an extremely popular destination with Foreigners and Norwegians alike.
+It’s great to experience dugnadsånden in person.
 Apart from the city itself, there’s one other main reason people flock here: Fjords.

 Norway has over 29,000 kilometres of coastline, but when you discount that which is made up of fjords, the number drops dramatically to around 2,500 kilometres.
 Without getting too scientific, there are a few differences between the English and Scandinavian languages understand of the word ‘fjord’.
 We have a specific scientific definition, which equates to something like ‘massive glacier pummels its way through the earth leaving a U-shaped valley in its wake’ (I may have abridged this).
 The Norwegians throw around the term a little more liberally.
 Any small inlet from the sea or long channel of water could qualify.
 Perhaps even a large enough puddle.
 I’m not well versed enough to know all the technicalities, so if you’re Norwegian, or a geologist, I’m sorry.
 Nevertheless, there are plenty of all types of fjord to be found here and Bergen acts as the hub to some of Norway’s best, with an international airport and direct flights from Malaga.